 Windows Security has reputation-based protection that can help protect your PC from potentially unwanted applications.
-Potentially unwanted app blocking was first introduced in Windows 10 May 2020 update, and is turned on by default for enterprise customers, but off by default.
+Potentially unwanted app blocking was first introduced in the Windows 10 May 2020 update, and is turned on by default for enterprise customers, but off by default for consumers.

 How do I configure it?

 To turn on potentially unwanted app blocking go to Start > Settings > Update & Security > Windows Security > App & browser control > Reputation-based protection settings.

 There you'll find a control that lets you turn potentially unwanted app blocking on, and select if you want to block apps, downloads, or both.

 We recommend that you leave this feature on, and that you enable both block apps and block downloads.